kheller18/data-structures-algorithms/questions/React.md

           }
         }
         ```
-      + `CSS Modules`: We can create a separate CSS module and import this module inside our component.
+      + `CSS Modules`: a separate CSS module and import this module inside our component.
 Create a file with “.module.css”‘ extension, styles.module.css:
         ```
         .paragraph {
           color:"red";